 Ticket prices vary depending on the time of day you want to go.
 If you’re on a budget, choose an off-peak ticket – you’ll pay much less for the same great views!

 Planning your visit

-The Burj Khalifa is open from 8:30AM until midnight, with last entry 45 minutes prior to closing.
+The Burj Khalifa is open from 5am on weekends and 8am on weekdays until midnight, with last entry 45 minutes prior to closing.
 If you have a pre-booked time, make sure you arrive on time as you may not be allowed to enter if you miss it!

 To get to the Burj Khalifa, head to the lower ground level of the Dubai Mall in Downtown Dubai (Metro stop Burj Khalifa/Dubai Mall #25).
 It’s a 10-minute walk from the station but don’t worry, you can’t miss it!

 Alternatively, you can take a taxi to the attraction from wherever you are in Dubai.
 Remember, taxis are metered in Dubai so you won’t need to haggle on the price, but traffic in the city can be very bad so this will definitely be a more expensive option.

 Did you find our guide to visiting the Burj Khalifa useful?
 Book your tickets today to secure the best date and time for your visit!